Ole Andres Olsen: 1888 - 1897, The Olsen Presidency

-Training Institutes: There should be special time-limited schools established for the training of ministers, the teaching of the Scandinavian, French and German languages in the United States.
+Training Institutes: There should be special time-limited schools established for the training of ministers, and the teaching of the Scandinavian, French, and German languages in the United States.
 Most of these schools were slated to begin in November 1889.
 Yet, everything that has been started should be improved upon.

 Religious Liberty: The recently established National Religious Liberty Association should receive the General Conference Session's endorsement.
 The GC Session should also develop a plan for circulating Religious Liberty petitions.

 These initiatives demonstrate Olsen's comprehensive involvement with the world church.